 There is a Php 100.00 (USD 2) boat docking fee at Daku Island and Php 10.00 entrance fee per head at Guyam Island.

 Day 2: Visited Magpupungko Rock Pools and Sugba Lagoon

 On my second day in Siargao, I visited Magpupungko Rock Pools in the town of Pilar and the Sugba Lagoon in the town of Del Carmen.
 I went there alone again.
 I was supposed to join the other guests in the hostel in visiting these spots, however, the night before the trip they changed their plan.
-But I went anyways.
+But I went anyway.

 After breakfast, I walked to the Catholic church, made three wishes then went outside and hailed a habal-habal that will take me to Magpupungko Rock Pools, Sugba Lagoon and back to General Luna.
 The fare for the whole trip costs Php 1500.00 ($30 USD).
 I am not sure but I think the habal-habal is designed for 2 passengers so if you want to save some bucks, look for a companion.

 The habal-habal drive from General Luna to Magpupungko is around 45 minutes.
 There is an entrance fee for the rock pools of Php 50.00 ($1 USD) per head.
 The Magpupungko Rock Pools are tidal pools which means they are exposed during low tide and submerged at high tide.
 Check the tide time before going and make sure it is low tide when you visit.
 You can check the daily tide time of Pilar here.

 You might also be interested: Surigao City, Philippines Travel Guide